mauroalberti/geoSurfDEM/README.md

 We see how are the DEM and the VTK plane data in Paraview.

 You can import the DEM when in x-y-z format (could create with Saga), then applying a *Table to Point* filter, while the VTK format is directly read from Paraview.
 Here a nadiral view.
+Y axis represents the North.

 ![alt tag](http://www.malg.eu/geosurfdem/images/paraview_src_up.png)

-And a lateral one.
+And a lateral one, as seen from the South.

 ![alt tag](http://www.malg.eu/geosurfdem/images/paraview_src_lateral.png)